miguelmoravec/miguelmoravec.github.io/content/en/blog/how_to_climate_policy.md

 ## Apply to these grad schools or adjacent jobs

 For better of for worse, some schools have a better pipeline into climate policy world than others.
 This can be due to faculty relationships, formally funded internship agreements, or merely proximity to DC.
-None the less, I’d highly consider you apply to one of the following schools to get plugged into climate policy world:
+None the less, I’d highly recommend you apply to one of the following schools to get plugged into climate policy world:

 -	Columbia University (lord there are so many Columbia grads in this space)
 -	Duke University
 -	John Hopkins University
 -	Stanford University
+-   University of Michigan
 -	Colorado State University – Boulder Campus (surprisingly strong program)

 I realize that gaining acceptance to and paying masters tuition at many of these schools may sound daunting – but recall that: